nikkikobako/MS1-Go-Vegan/README.md

 My contact is via a challange form
 Go to the "Contact Us" page

+## Testing
+Testing has been completed using the follwoing

+1. Initial testing was via gitpod and the developer tool inspect to show my pages as mobile, tablet and full screen
+2. The code was then published via git hub and tested on the following devices
+*  Samsung S8 mobile phone
+*  Samsung Galaxy S2 tablet
+*  Mac?
+*  Microsoft surface?
+3. Browser Chrome
+4. The code was then shared on Slack for testing
+5. tested on????

+### Tests completed
+1.
 ????Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.